BinSentry/siren-spec/README.md

 # Siren: a hypermedia specification for representing entities

+This is a BinSentry annotated version of the original [Siren Specification](https://github.com/kevinswiber/siren) The use of this document is to list out our decisions on:
+- Decision on ambiguities in the original specification
+- Any extentions to the specification for our use cases

 [![DOI](https://zenodo.org/badge/4917422.svg)](https://zenodo.org/badge/latestdoi/4917422)

 Your input is appreciated.
 Feel free to file a GitHub Issue, a Pull Request, or contact us.
 Thank you!